-8.1.3 Parsing Fastq and decoding Phred
+7.3 Parsing Fastq and decoding Phred

-To understand better what is in the FastQC plots, we will try to do the same using UNIX and ggplot.
+To understand better what is in the FastQC plots, we will try to reproduce the plots using UNIX and ggplot.
 You should be able to understand the following pipeline, at least by taking it apart with the help of head or less.
 A brief description: